 Brushing your teeth is okay – just be gentle at the surgical sites.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.
 Strenuous activity, exercise, or work is discouraged for one week following oral surgery, as this may precipitate pain or dry socket.

 More questions about Tooth Socket or Site Preservation Bone Graft?
-Call our office at Coyle and Lance Oral & Maxillofacial Surgery Phone Number 573 449-4900.
+Call our office at Show-Me Oral Surgery & Dental Implants Phone Number 573 449-4900.